 In fact, medical conditions like liver disease, diabetes and cardiovascular disease can sometimes be spotted by ophthalmologists by simply inspecting the light-sensitive retina at the back of your eyes.
 Regular eye tests are important, because the initial signs of diseases can be picked up before symptoms are seen.
+They also detect any changes in your vision, allowing you to get a prescription for lenses and to get contact lenses or high quality frames from https://www.eyeglasses.com!
 But apart from this, you can use your diet to support good eyesight and encourage bright, healthy eyes.

 These are my fave bright-eye foods: